 How Long Does an Air Conditioner Last

 Air conditioning is a significant investment in your home, so you want to be sure you take care of it.
-Typically, an air conditioner in New Albany, IN And Surrounding Areas lasts between 12-15 years.
+Typically, an air conditioner in New Albany, IN and surrounding areas lasts between 12-15 years.
 Of course, this can vary between locations and can be extended with proper maintenance and repairs.

 Signs of Air Conditioner Repair

 Warm Air: An air conditioner is supposed to provide cool air, never warm.
-If you notice that your AC unit is running, and yet the temperature is still rising, it’s time to call in a professional for an air conditioner repair in New Albany, IN And Surrounding Areas.
+If you notice that your AC unit is running, and yet the temperature is still rising, it’s time to call in a professional for an air conditioner repair in New Albany, IN and surrounding areas.
 This could be due to the refrigerant, temperature sensors, thermostat, drainage, and/or dirty filters.

 Low Airflow: You’re getting weak airflow, this is usually a sign that the unit is not working efficiently or that you have a blockage in the ductwork, a clogged filter, or a broken motor.
 An air conditioner repair technician can help you identify the issue, remove any blockages, and give your AC a boost or zoning your systems to increase efficiency.
-Working with a qualified technician in New Albany, IN And Surrounding Areas is the best way to ensure you’re getting the best airflow where you need it most.
+Working with a qualified technician in New Albany, IN and surrounding areas is the best way to ensure you’re getting the best airflow where you need it most.

 Frequent Cycles: Your air conditioner goes through relatively routine cooling cycles throughout the day.
 However, when you notice your unit turning on and off frequently and consistently throughout the day, it’s time for an air conditioner repair and checkup.
 This may be a simple problem with a thermostat battery or could signal that it’s time for a new system.
 The only way to be sure is to have your unit thoroughly inspected.

 High Humidity: Part of the job of an air conditioner is to remove the humidity inside the home.
 If you are still feeling sticky and humid in the living room, that’s a problem.
-An air conditioner repair technician in New Albany, IN And Surrounding Areas can diagnose humidity issues relatively quickly and determine whether you need a quick recalibration or an additional whole-house dehumidifier to support your ac unit.
+An air conditioner repair technician in New Albany, IN and surrounding areas can diagnose humidity issues relatively quickly and determine whether you need a quick recalibration or an additional whole-house dehumidifier to support your ac unit.

 Water Leaks or Pooling Water: Your air conditioner uses refrigerant to cool your home.
 Some level of condensation is completely normal, but no liquid should accumulate or leak out of the unit.
 Any time you see pooled water or an active leak around the unit, it’s a sign that something isn’t right.
 You need an air conditioner repair as soon as possible.
 Don’t wait to call as sometimes leaks can cause serious damage to your home and you may need to get your home insurance involved.